 Known as the first specialized community college campus in the Commonwealth of Virginia, the Medical Education Campus meets the needs of college students interested in the health care profession and offers courses to high school students and current health care providers seeking to expand their knowledge.

 Today, the Medical Education Campus offers 10 health-related programs and features state-of-the-art classrooms and laboratories, dental clinics and a clinical practice site for nursing and allied health students.

 The Medical Education Campus is part of NoVaHealthFORCE.

 - Forum Council

-The following are MEC academic programs which generate approximately 850 degrees and certificates per year:
+We offer health science programs that prepare you for a variety of career paths.
+The following are MEC academic programs which generate approximately 850 degrees and certificates per year.